 In Harmony, the column header shows the layer's name and the name of the drawing folder to which it is linked.
 If the name of the layer is the same as the drawing folder, the drawing folder's name will not be displayed.
-For example; when you link a Timing column to a certain element (and thereby the Element's folder).
 To modify the name of the element folder independently from the column and layer name, you must select the Advanced Element Mode option preference in the Advanced tab of the Preferences dialog box.